A pit dug vertically into the snowpack where snow layering is observed and stability tests may be performed. Also called a snow profile.

 Contrary to popular belief, snowpits don’t have to take a lot of time.
 My philosophy is that if your feet get cold, you’re doing something wrong; I almost never spend more than 10 minutes in a snowpit.
 Since snow can sometimes vary quite a bit from place to place, I would much rather dig several quick pits and average the results than to spend 30 minutes in one pit documenting every useless detail.
 We’re trying to get a GENERAL, BIG PICTURE idea of what’s going on here.
 Then move on to another location.
 Often I dig the hole without even taking off my skis or board, but it usually helps to at least take off the uphill ski or take one foot out of the board binding.

 First, the shoveling: Get down on one knee when you shovel.
 Your back will thank you, and especially if you grew up Catholic, like me, it somehow feels appropriate to get on your knees when asking for answers from the unknown.
 Make the hole wide–about the width of a ski length.
 And don’t dig a vertical hole, like you’re going to China, shovel out the downhill side so you have room to work, which actually takes less time in the long run.
 Just slide the chunks of snow downhill on your shovel without lifting it.
-This only takes a couple minutes if you’re on a steep slope (where you should be) and in soft snow (also where you should be.
-If not, move to a different part of the country.)
+This only takes a couple minutes if you’re on a steep slope and in soft snow.

 Then get your tools ready.
 Get out the snow saw.
 If you don’t have one, than go buy one.
 You can get by without one but you will hate life and hate snowpits and you will quickly quit digging them.
 Not a good idea.
 If you’re a skier, get a snow saw that fits on the end of a ski pole.

 After digging the snow pit (which gives you a lot of information in itself) I like to just dive in and FEEL with my hands.
 Some people like to use a little whisk broom and gently brush the wall, but don’t listen to them.
-You need to FEEL the snowpack.
 Run your mittens horizontally across the face of the snowpit wall and get a nice tactile feel for the different layers.
 Just like an eroded rock outcropping, notice how the weak layers crumble away while the strong layers remain sticking out.
 Then stand back and SEE the layers too.
 Dive in and get your hands dirty.
 Remember that this is not just an academic exercise.
 This is your life we’re talking about here.
 Just looking and thinking don’t work.
 Crawl around, shove your arms into the weak layers.
 Feel it, see it, chew on it, smell it–live it.
-Use as many pathways as possible–BEE the snowpack, as they say.
-Sometimes I wish I could shrink down to the size of a gnat and crawl around through the caverns inside the weak layer.
-This is how you know that you have become a complete snow nerd.
+Use as many pathways as possible–BE the snowpack, as they say.

 Then dust yourself off (if you’re not getting snow on you, you’re doing something wrong) and carefully smooth the snowpit wall in preparation for the various stress tests you will perform.
 Make sure it’s smooth and vertical.
 This is very important.
 Remember, garbage in–garbage out.
 But good tests will give good answers.
 Whatever tests you do, they must be done exactly the same each time, so that one can compare one snowpack to another.